Surfaces and other Peano Continua with no Generic Chains: Absence of Generic Chains

 If $u$ is circular, we can take $x_0 = x_{\len(u)}$ in $\Cl(w(-1)) \cap \Cl(w(0)) \cap (w(-1) \vee w(0))$, and arcs $\gamma_0, \gamma_{\len(u)}$ connecting $x_0$ to $x_1, x_{\len(u)-1}$, respectively, and add `$\!\!\mod \len(u)$' where needed. \end{proof}

 The \nameref{prop:disjoint-path-property} allows us to find a robust cycle in any locally non-planar open set.

 \begin{theorem} Let $X$ be a Peano continuum with no locally separating points.
-If $X$ has a locally non-planar open subset then it has a robust cycle. \end{theorem} \begin{proof} First let us show that it is sufficient to find $(\cV', v') \refines (\cV, v)$ with $\cV$ a brick partition and $v'$ a path, and a circular path $c$ disjoint form $v'$ satisfying \eqref{eq:fattening-in-C} and \eqref{eq:winds-at-least-once} in \Cref{def:robust}.
-Indeed, in this case, by \nameref{prop:path-doubling} (\Cref{prop:path-doubling}) we can assume that, up to a refinement, there are two paths $v'_0, v'_1$ which are disjoint except in their endpoints, disjoint from $c$, and such that $\rmap{\cV'}{\cV} \cdot v'_i \refex v$.
-Let $P$ be a path from $v'_0 \cup v'_1$ to $c$, and say without loss of generality that it starts in $v'_0$.
-Then the lasso path that follows $v'_1$ from beginning to end, then $v'_0$ backwards until meeting $P$, then follows $P$, then does a complete lap following $c$, is as required.

-We now proceed to find such $v'$ and $c$.
-Suppose that $O\subseteq X$ is open and locally non-planar.
+If $X$ has a locally non-planar open subset then it has a robust cycle. \end{theorem} \begin{proof} Suppose that $O\subseteq X$ is open and locally non-planar.
 Fix any brick partition $\cW$ of $X$ which is fine enough that there are $W, W'$ which are in the same $E$-connected component of $\cW(O)$ but are not adjacent.
 Let $w$ be a path from $W$ to $W'$ in $\cW(O)$.
-By \nameref{prop:path-doubling}, there are a brick partition $\cS \refines \cW$ and two paths $s_{0},s_{1}$ on $\cS$ which are disjoint except for their endpoints and such that $\rmap{\cS}{\cW} \cdot s_{i}$ monotonically refines $w$, for $i < 2$.
+By \nameref{prop:path-doubling} (\Cref{prop:path-doubling}), there are a brick partition $\cS \refines \cW$ and two paths $s_{0},s_{1}$ on $\cS$ which are disjoint except for their endpoints and such that $\rmap{\cS}{\cW} \cdot s_{i}$ monotonically refines $w$, for $i < 2$.
 Let $C$ be the circular path which follows $s_0$ forward and then $s_1$ backwards.
 Up to a refinement, we can assume $C$ is spaced, by \nameref{lem:path-to-spaced} (\Cref{lem:path-to-spaced}).
-Since $s_{0}, s_{0}$ have length at least $3$, $C$ has length at least $4$.
+Since $s_{0}, s_{0}$ have length at least $3$, $C$ has circular length at least $4$.

 By \nameref{lem:path-to-spaced} twice, we find a brick partition $\cU \refines \cS$ and a spaced circular path $D$ on $\cU$ such that $\rmap{\cU}{\cS} \cdot D$ monotonically refines $C$ and